Main Subject Guitar Jazz & Pop 1

 Module summary

-This first year is intended to prepare students in weekly lessons for the audition exam at the end of the first year.
 Students are expected to be able to master a diversity of styles and repertoire at an introductory level (later years focus on in-depth study and specialization).

 The crucial criterion is whether students will be able to prepare and perform a successful final exam in the time available.